-The primary mission of CL Research is to investigate the structure of dictionaries (computational lexicons) and their role in natural language processing applications.
+The primary mission of CL Research is to investigate the structure of dictionaries (computational lexicons) and their role in natural language processing applications, as well as enhancing existing dictionary databases with publicly available lexical resource data (see Dictionary Analysis Services).

 The structure of computational lexicons is investigated using DIMAP (DIctionary MAintenance Program).
 This Windows program provides a generalized structure for creating entries with multiple senses.
 Unlike ordinary dictionaries, DIMAP provides specific capabilities for representing superordinate and instance links, feature attributes and values, and generalized semantic relations to other entries and their senses.
 DIMAP includes functionality which permits the following types of computations within the lexicon (along with a range of maintenance functions):